parsiya/parsiya.net/content/post/2016-02-02-from-octopress-to-hugo.markdown

 [hugo-octopress-link]: https://github.com/parsiya/hugo-octopress/
 <!--more-->

+**Update (21 Feb 2016)**: I have added Atom editor code snippets for shortcodes to the README file on Github and to this post.

 ### hugo import jekyll
 Hugo has an [Import from Jekyll][hugo-import-jekyll] feature.
 Octopress is also built on Jekyll but its directory structure is a bit different from Jekyll.
 Just running `hugo import jekyll` in will not work.
 In Jekyll posts are usually stored in `jekyll-blog/posts/` while in Octopress they are in `octopress-blog/source/_posts/`.
 When importing from Octopress you have to point it to the `source` directory like this: